conan-io/docs/uploading_packages/bintray/uploading_bintray.rst

 1. **Create a Bintray Open Source account**

    Browse to https://bintray.com/signup/oss and submit the form to create your account.
-Note that you don’t have to use the same username that you use for your Conan account.
+Note that you don't have to use the same username that you use for your Conan account.

    .. warning::

        Please **make sure you use the Open Source Software OSS account**.
        Follow this link: https://bintray.com/signup/oss.
        Bintray provides free Conan repositories for OSS projects, so there is no need to open a Pro or Enterprise Trial account.